cicada-lang/cicada-plct/std/order/StrictOrder.todo.md

   // Thus in PartialOrder, to prove Equal is equal to prove two Under's.
   // - Maybe easier to use.
-  // - Maybe other axiom with one argument can have similar alternative.
-  @given x: Element, y: Element
-  reflexive_alt(Equal(x, y)): (Under(x, y), Under(y, x))
+  // - Maybe other axiom with one argument can have similar alternative. implicit x: Element, y: Element reflexive_alt(Equal(x, y)): (Under(x, y), Under(y, x)) reflexive_alt(equation) =
-  reflexive_alt(equation) =
     (transport(equation, (z: Element) => Under(x, z), reflexive(x)),